MichaelHokl/Todo-App/README.md

 - **Mark as Complete** – Easily mark tasks as completed with a checkbox
 - **Delete Tasks** – Remove tasks you no longer need
 - **Responsive Design** – Works well on various screen sizes (a recommended best practice)
 - **User-Friendly Interface** – A straightforward design for easy task management
+- **Local Storage** - Tasks will stay if the page is reloaded
+- **Done Task Marking** - Done tasks are greyed out and can be deleted
+- **Editing Tasks** - Tasks can be edited.
+E"nter" and "Save" will save the new task.
+"Esc" will cancel the editing process

 ---